mmorearty/elixir-ctags/README.md

 What is this Exuberant Ctags thing and how do I use it?
 -------------------------------------------------------

 Well, that's a separate topic, really.
-But here's a quick start:
+But here's a quick start.

+Ctags is a tool to make it easier to implement "go to definition" in lots of different text editors and for lots of different programming languages.
+It has parsers for lots of programming languages, and it generates a simple `tags` file that any editor can read in order to find the file and line where a given symbol is defined.

 **Vim**